 Located in the trendy 12 South area, Josephine on 12th is an eatery that serves American farmhouse cuisine.
 Valet parking is available for a fee (a blessing in an area with limited parking).
 While the atmosphere is relaxed, the stylish decor is one to be admired.

 Start your meal with Peach Tartine.
-Toothsome bread is topped with creamy goat cheese, arugula, pecans, grilled peaches, and radish slices, then drizzled with a thick balsamic.
+Creamy goat cheese, arugula, pecans, grilled peaches, and radish slices, drizzled with a thick balsamic, sit atop the toothsome bread.
 The multiple levels of married flavors in each bite made this dish sublime!
 Kudos to Chef Andrew Little for creating this divine dish.
 Entree selections like the Chicken and Biscuit (two pieces of fried chicken, biscuit, and fries) and Quiche are winning choices.
 The Quiche has creamy goat cheese, thyme, and comes with fries and a side salad.
-The prices are steep but the food is worth it.
+The prices are steep, but the food is worth it.

 #5 Mafiaoza’s Pizzeria & Neighborhood Pub, 2400 12th Avenue South

 Mafiaoza’s Pizzeria & Neighborhood Pub is a superb choice for Northern Italian food and pizza.
-This tastefully decorated, comfy restaurant offers impeccable housemade pasta meals at affordable prices.
+This tastefully decorated and cozy restaurant offers scrumptious housemade pasta meals at affordable prices.
 The restaurant is highly romantic in an exposed brick setting, but not overly done so that families will still feel right at home here.
 Mafiaoza’s bread is dense and chewy, paired with a side of tangy marinara sauce for dipping.

 The Cugine, a chicken parmigiana meal, is fantastically drenched in creamy alfredo instead of the traditional red sauce.
-How about with Ol’ Blue Eyes, a classic spaghetti and meatballs option?
+How about with Ol’ Blue Eyes, a portion of classic spaghetti and meatballs option?
 My pick is Piccoli Fantasmi with sacchettini “little purses” pasta stuffed with ricotta cheese and fresh basil.
 If those options don’t grab you, pizza is always an alternative offering.
-Mafiaoza’s Pizzeria & Neighborhood Pub’s menu is written with mobster-inspired names for the pizza and pasta dishes.
-They offer patio seating, too.
+The menu at Mafiaoza’s Pizzeria & Neighborhood Pub’s menu uses mobster-inspired names for their pizza and pasta dishes.
+Patio seating is available, too.